mirandaricky9/math353DataVisualization/README.md

 # Math 353 - Probability and Statistics (Data Visualization Project)

+## What is this repository for?
 This repository was made to keep track of all the files I work with on this project as well as keeping a worklog of the work that I do.

-The goal of this project is to show multiple small sets of data regarding the sport of powerlifting and how strength is measured.
+## What is this project about?
+What are the goals for this project?
+This project is about looking at the data provided to us by the United States of America Powerlifting Association (USAPL) databases.
+Specificially, I will be looking at the all time records for the federation and preparing a visualization of the data regarding how strength is measured across all different weight classes.
+Some commons questions that are constantly brought up in conversation regarding overall strength are ones such as: how should strength be measured?
+Who is the strongest of all time regardless of weight class?
+What strength measuring system is best?

+These questions provide for a great discussion amongst the powerlifting

+## What is the motivation for this project?
+Why did I choose this project specifically?
+I chose this project because ever since I graduated high school, I have dedicated a lot of time to lifting, specifically taking on a training style very similar to powerlifting.
+I started in June 2017 and have been lifting since (except for the time when gyms were shut down due to COVID-19).
+During that time, I have become somewhat well-versed in the sport of powerlifting and have also engaged with the community, following prominent figures in the sport for years now.
+I have not yet competed in the sport but I am scheduled to compete at the USA California State Championships 2022.
+You can find the website with my name on the roster here: https://liftingcast.com/meets/mkgs2jl9dyli/results